suportetikrn/nxfbr_tutorial/pages/custom_before/custom_directory.rst

 ,, note::

    No NxCloud, ele tem um menu especifico para o operador.
-Se qui arquivo JSP é
+Se haverá um JSP específico para o menu do operador então ele deve ter o prefixo ''zop''.
-* In NxCloud's case, it has operator specific menu.
-If a JSP file is for operator specific menu then it has 'zop' prefix. ex) zop,policy,free_time.jsp
+    ex) zop,policy,free_time.jsp

 Structure of web application directory
 We put all the JSP pages into '/nxfilter/webapps' and we don't use any subdirectory for keeping JSP pages.
 This is for simplicity and easy understanding.
 Everything you need to modify is in '/nxfilter/webapps' directory.
 It has the following structure.
 /nxfilter/webapps